livz/livz.github.io/_posts/2017-08-23-Exploring-Procdot.md

 [ ![](/assets/images/procdot/pd4.png) ](/assets/images/procdot/pd4-large.png)

 * The final nice feature I wanted to mention is **filters**.
 Also to reduce clutter, you can create exclusion rules for IP addresses or hostnames, registry entries and files.
-There are also some already configured filters related to common windows events and false positives (Remember *Procmon* also has something similar).
+There are also some already configured filters related to common windows events and false positives (Remember, *Procmon* also has something similar).

 ## Conclusion
 One missing feature I would like to see is *quicker navigation between the an event and its trigger*, à la IDA Pro graph view (e.g. clicking an edge named “Create Thread” should go to the the source of the event).
 And since I've mention IDA, the possibility to reposition nodes on the graph  would be good also, but not essential.